Gallaudet University

 About Gallaudet University

-Gallaudet University’s first and longest-serving president, Edward Miner Gallaudet, was a childhood friend of Frederick Law Olmsted, Sr., and after seeing Olmsted and Vaux’s work in Central Park, Gallaudet officially engaged the firm in 1866.
+Gallaudet University’s first and longest-serving president, Edward Miner Gallaudet, was a childhood friend of Frederick Law Olmsted.
+After seeing Olmsted and Vaux’s work in New York’s Central Park, Gallaudet invited them to visit the 14-acre campus in Washington, D.C. and officially engaged the firm to conduct an improvement of the campus grounds in 1866.

 Today, the original Olmsted-designed campus is identified as a Historic District on the National Register of Historic Places.
 It is safe to say that Olmsted’s work has shaped, and continues to shape, the identity of Gallaudet University.